-(measure: points; source: The Swiss Institute of Technology in Zurich)
+(measure: points; Source: The Swiss Institute of Technology in Zurich)

-For that indicator, The Swiss Institute of Technology in Zurich provides data for Brazil from 1973 to 2014.
-The average value for Brazil during that period was 78.3 points with a minumum of 62.47 points in 1991 and a maximum of 94.73 points in 2013.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 1970 to 2018.
+The average value for Brazil during that period was 72.12 points with a minimum of 61.99 points in 1988 and a maximum of 89.83 points in 2018.

 The KOF Political Globalization Index for Brazil and other countries measures the number of embassies and high commissions in Brazil; the number of international organizations to which it is a member; and the number of UN peace missions Brazil participates in.
 Also included are the number of treaties signed between Brazil and other countries since 1945.
-More information and the original data can be obtained here.

 Definition: The degree of political globalization is determined by the number of embassies and high commissions in a country, the number of international organizations to which the country is a member, the number of UN peace missions a country participated in, and the number of treaties signed between two or more states.
+More information and the original data can be obtained here.